Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Estimation and Inference

-We refer to this case as ``weak heterogeneity" as it covers not only when $\beta_i$ is homogeneous, but also when the degree of heterogeneity is small relative to the sample size as formalized by $\Var(\beta_i) = o(T^{-1})$.
-This case can be relevant in many empirical applications where the degree of heterogeneity is unknown and the time dimension is only moderately large. \end{enumerate} It can be also shown that any degree of heterogeneity in between the above two extreme cases would lead to an unknown rate of convergence $\widehat\theta-\theta=O_P(\xi_{NT})$ where $\xi_{NT}\in[(NT)^{-1/2}, N^{-1/2}]$.
+We refer to this as ``local or no heterogeneity" as it corresponds to the case when the degree of heterogeneity is small relative to the sample size as formalized by $\Var(\beta_i) = o(T^{-1})$.
+This may arise in empirical applications where the degree of heterogeneity is unknown and the time dimension is only moderately large. \end{enumerate}

-The unknown rate of convergence has consequences for the properties of standard inferential methods.
+Any degree of heterogeneity between the above three cases would lead to an unknown rate of convergence $\widehat\theta-\theta=O_P(\xi_{NT})$ where $\xi_{NT}\in[(NT)^{-1/2}, N^{-1/2}]$.
+Moreover, this unknown rate of convergence has consequences for the properties of standard inferential methods.
 Note that